-Some ask, what are the benefits of Milk Thistle Seed.
+Some ask, what are the benefits of Milk Thistle Seed Powder.
 Milk thistle seed (Silybum marianum) has a history dating back over two thousand years as a favorite among herbalists for its positive effects on the liver and gallbladder.

 What is the Active Component of Milk Thistle Seed?

 It may also inhibit the binding of toxins to the liver.
-In animals, silymarin reduces liver injury caused by acetaminophen and has been shown to have positive effects on alcoholic liver disease, hepatitis, and toxin-induced liver problems.
+In animals, silymarin reduces liver injury caused by acetaminophen and has positively affected alcoholic liver disease, hepatitis, and toxin-induced liver problems.

-Liver Support Applications
+Milk Thistle Liver Support Applications

 Oxidative damage is thought to be one of the primary mechanisms involved in nearly all chronic liver disorders.
-Overall, when investigating the value of herbal therapies for liver disorders, milk thistle is of high interest due to its high antioxidant capacity.
+Overall, milk thistle is of high interest when investigating the value of herbal therapies for liver disorders due to its high antioxidant capacity.

-Milk thistle seed has even been examined for a potential role in battling hepatitis C in Pakistan, where the infection is a major problem.
+Milk thistle seed has even been examined for a potential role in battling hepatitis C in Pakistan, where infection is a major problem.

 Other Actions of Milk Thistle

-It appears science agrees with this folk remedy, as researchers at the Institute of Complementary Medicine at University Hospital Zurich in Switzerland reviewed 65 papers on milk thistle trials and studios and, based on the available evidence, concluded it was reasonable to use silymarin for amanita toxicity.
-A review of all information also prompted them to encourage new research to explore new uses.
+It appears science agrees with this folk remedy.
+Researchers at the Institute of Complementary Medicine at University Hospital Zurich in Switzerland reviewed 65 milk thistle trials and studios.
+It was reasonable to use silymarin for amanita toxicity based on the available evidence.